Home » Blog » Website Management » What is it That we Can Learn from a Website Heatmap Trip?

 To Conclude

 Website heatmap is extremely important when you want to optimize your conversion rate.
 First, check every once in a while, the picture with hot and cold areas to make sure your users’ experience is good.
-Then, also check the clicks you get from them and figure out what is easy for them, and what not.
+Then, also check the clicks you get from them and figure out what is easy for them, and what is not.
 In the end, make a plan and fix what needs to be fixed.
 Have a great website!